Multi-objective robust optimization using adaptive surrogate models for problems with mixed continuous-categorical parameters: Introduction

 The second component, \emph{i.e.}, multi-objective optimization, relates to the presence of multiple performance functions.
 Very often the objectives described by these functions are conflicting and a compromise needs to be found.
 The associated methods may be classified into \emph{a priori} and \emph{a posteriori} approaches, according to when the decision maker sets preferences among the different objectives.
-In the former, the designer reformulates the multi-objective problem into one or a series of single objectives by aggregation.
-A scalar objective function is often obtained using various scalarization techniques, including linear or exponential weighted sums and the Tchebycheff or $\epsilon$-constraint methods \citep{Miettinen1999,Weck2004,Liang2017}.
-Alternatively, nonscalarizing methods, which are often prompted by an inherent hierarchical ordering of the objectives, may be used, \emph{e.g.}, lexicographic or max-ordering methods \citep{Ehrgott2005}.
+In the former, the designer reformulates the multi-objective problem into one or a series of single objectives by aggregation \citep{Miettinen1999,Weck2004,Ehrgott2005,Liang2017}.
 In contrast, in \emph{a posteriori} methods no preference is set before the optimization is carried out.
-Trade-off solutions are found first and only then are the decision makers given possible design solutions to choose from.
-In some cases, the preference setting parameters of \emph{a priori} methods may be used as a mathematical tool to provide multiple equivalent solutions.
-The difficulty with such approaches is that the continuous variations of the resulting weights does not necessarily lead to an even exploration of the objective space \citep{Marler2004}.
+Trade-off solutions are found first and only then are the decision makers given possible design solutions to choose from \citep{Marler2004}.

 Evolutionary algorithms are another class of methods that have emerged and have shown to be powerful and particularly suited for multi-objective optimization, as they possess several desirable characteristics \citep{Zitzler2004, Emmerich2018}.
 These are basically metaheuristics that evolve a set of candidate designs by various mechanisms so as to converge to an approximation of the so-called \emph{Pareto front}, \emph{i.e.}, a series of optimal design solutions describing a trade-off between competing objectives.
+Examples of such methods include the vector evaluated genetic algorithm \citep{Schaffer1985}, the multi-objective genetic algorithm \citep{Fonseca1993}, the strength Pareto evolutionary algorithm 2 (SPEA2) \citep{Zitzler1999} the Pareto archived evolution strategy \citep{Knowles2000} or the non-dominated sorting genetic algorithm II (NSGA-II) \citep{Deb2002}.
+The latter is considered in this work as it is efficient and easy to implement.